spring-attic/eclipse-integration-commons/README.md

 # Eclipse Integration Common Components

+**This project has reached its EOL and is not maintained anymore.
+See the announcement on the blog for details: https://spring.io/blog/2022/06/14/goodbye-spring-ide-welcome-spring-tools-4**

+## Overview

   The Eclipse Integration Common Components are a set of plugins and features that are used and consumed by other Eclipse tooling projects at SpringSource.
 It contains the commonly used parts and provides two individually installable features: